Marcus Jastrow: Biography

 Marcus Jastrow was the fifth child of Abraham Jastrow and Yetta (Henrietta) Rolle.
-Until 1840 he was privately educated.
+Until 1840, he was privately educated.
 In 1844 he entered the third-year class of the Friedrich Wilhelm Gymnasium at Posen, graduating in 1852.
-From there he went to Halle, where he graduated in 1855, receiving the degree of doctor of philosophy.
-In the meantime he continued his Jewish studies and in 1853, at the age of 24, he received his rabbinical ordination from Rabbi Moses Feilchenfeld in Rogasen and later, in 1857, from Rabbi Wolf Landau in Dresden.
-Jastrow taught briefly at Orthodox Jewish schools in Berlin, first at a school by Dr. David Rosen then at Michael Sachs' school.
+From there he went to study at the University of Halle, where he graduated in 1855, receiving the degree of doctor of philosophy.
+In the meantime he continued his Jewish studies and in 1853, at the age of 24, he received his semikhah from Rabbi Moses Feilchenfeld in Rogasen and later, in 1857, from Rabbi Wolf Landau in Dresden.
+Jastrow taught briefly at Orthodox Jewish schools in Berlin, first at a school by David Rosen, then at Michael Sachs' school.

 Joins in Polish revolution

-In 1858, recommended by Heinrich Graetz, Jastrow moved again as rabbi to the leading Orthodox congregation in Warsaw, the so-called German synagogue on Daniłowiczowska Street, and threw himself into the study of the Polish language and of Polish conditions.
-By February 27, 1861, national feeling had risen so high in Poland that the government called out the military; five victims fell in the Krakowskie Przedmieście, Warsaw, and their burial and the memorial service were turned into patriotic demonstrations, in which, for the first time, "the Old Testament Brethren" of the Poles participated as a community.
-Though it was the Sabbath, three rabbis, including Jastrow, joined the funeral cortège; at the memorial service in his synagogue, also on a Sabbath, Jastrow preached his first Polish sermon, which aroused such great enthusiasm that on Sunday his auditors reassembled and took it down at his dictation.
+In 1858, recommended by Heinrich Graetz, Jastrow moved again as rabbi to the leading Orthodox congregation in Warsaw, the private "German synagogue" on Daniłowiczowska Street, and threw himself into the study of the Polish language and Polish conditions.
+By February 27, 1861, national feeling had risen so high in Poland that the government called out the military; five victims fell in the Krakowskie Przedmieście, Warsaw, and their burial and the memorial service were turned into patriotic demonstrations, in which, for the first time, Jews in Poland participated as a community.

+Though it was the Shabbat, three rabbis, including Jastrow, joined the funeral procession; at the memorial service in his synagogue, also on a Sabbath, Jastrow preached his first Polish sermon, which aroused such great enthusiasm that on Sunday his auditors reassembled and took it down at his dictation.
 Circumventing the censor, they distributed ten thousand manuscript copies within a week.

-Although it was controversial at the time, delivering a sermon in Polish does not violate any Orthodox Jewish restriction.
-(Neither does following a funeral procession on foot on the Sabbath.)
+Although it was controversial at the time, delivering a sermon in Polish does not violate any Orthodox Jewish restriction, nor does following a funeral procession on foot on the Sabbat.
 Today most Orthodox rabbis give lectures in their local vernacular.

-On various pretexts the three rabbis were arrested (November 10, 1861) and incarcerated in the citadel of Warsaw.
-For 23 days Jastrow was kept in solitary confinement; for 72 days he shared the cell of Rabbi Meisels.
+On various pretexts, the three rabbis were arrested (November 10, 1861) and incarcerated in the Warsaw Citadel.
+For 23 days Jastrow was kept in solitary confinement; for 72 days he shared the cell of Dow Ber Meisels.
 His release came on February 12, 1862, when, being a Prussian subject, he was sent across the frontier.
-During his imprisonment he had been required to answer in writing three questions concerning the relation of the Jews to the Polish Christians in their opposition to the government.
+During his imprisonment, he had been required to answer in writing three questions concerning the relation of the Jews to the Polish Christians in their opposition to the government.